 The Company does not hold any interests in producing or commercial mineral deposits.
 The Company has no production or other material revenue.
 There is no operating history upon which investors may rely.
 Commercial development of any kind will only occur in the event that sufficient quantities of mineral resources containing economic concentrations of minerals are discovered.
 If, in the future, a discovery is made, substantial financial resources will be required to establish mineral resources and/or mineral reserves.
-Additional substantial financial reserves that may be discovered.
+Additional substantial financial resources will be required to develop mining and processing facilities for any mineral resources and/or mineral reserves that may be discovered.
 If the Company is unable to finance the establishment of mineral reserves or the development of mining and processing facilities it may be required to sell all or a portion of its interest in such property to one or more parties capable of financing such development.